This modern cartoonist

 Tom Tomorrow’s cartoon anthology The Great Big Book of Tomorrow charts America’s path from Bush to Bush

-“Everything old is new again,” Perkins laughed over the phone.
-He admitted to feeling “a bit surprised” about the eerie relevance of his 13-year-old political commentary to today’s current events.
+“Everything old is new again,” Perkins said, laughing.
+He admitted to feeling “a bit surprised” about the eerie relevance of his 13-year-old political commentary to current events.
 “The [Bushes] certainly are touching on a lot of the same topics, although Junior’s administration is far, far more radical than his father’s.
-9/11 really did change everything, in the sense that it allowed them to pursue their wildest radical fantasies of reshaping the world.
-That’s something I don’t think anyone would have foreseen.”
+Sept.
+11 really did change everything, in the sense that it allowed them to pursue their wildest radical fantasies of reshaping the world.”

-“There are times I wish I drew an adorable cartoon about the adventures of a lovable cat,” Perkins said, sighing, “instead of doing this political work and pissing people off all the time.
+“There are times I wish I drew an adorable cartoon about the adventures of a lovable cat, instead of doing this political work and pissing people off all the time.
 But I’m just not that person who can draw that cartoon about the cat.
 This is the life I chose, and I can’t really complain.”

 In an effort to prove the viability of the book to his publishing house, Perkins used advertising on his own Web site to push the book to No. 13 on Amazon.com’s best-seller list.
-“That was huge!
-It didn’t stick very long, but I thought it would be good to show the publisher.
-I said, ‘Look!
-I’ve got this audience!
-Now you take it and run with it!’
-And they took it and sort of stared at it and let it fizzle out.
-I’m pretty angry about it.”
+Yet the publisher, Perkins said, still failed to note the measure of This Modern World’s appeal.

-While his publisher has failed to note the measure of This Modern World’s appeal, the strip has attracted the attention of several other would-be collaborators, including Saturday Night Live, U.S. News & World Report and filmmaker Michael Moore.
-Perkins’ dealings with the first two were short-lived.
-In The Great Big Book of Tomorrow, he chronicles being “terminated with extreme prejudice” by U.S. News publisher Mort Zuckerman after only a few months.
+The strip has attracted the attention of several other would-be collaborators, however.
+In The Great Big Book of Tomorrow, he chronicles being “terminated with extreme prejudice” by U.S. News & World Report Publisher Mort Zuckerman after only a few months.
 Perkins’ views didn’t seem to jibe with those of the average U.S. News reader.

 While Perkins is content to muse on these larger possibilities, he remains convinced that his most effective form of communication is This Modern World. “[It’s] this cartoon, which costs nothing to produce, which I just sit and do in my office by myself, which goes out and reaches millions.”